Bergen County Technical High School, Teterboro Campus: Admissions

-Bergen County Technical High School utilizes a selective admissions process.
+Bergen County Technical High School utilizes a selective admissions process that consists of three main stages: an initial application, an admissions exam, and an interview implemented as of the 2024-2025 cohort.

 For the 2010-2011 school year, 168 students out of 1,500 applicants were accepted into Bergen County Technical High School, Teterboro's Class of 2015, for an acceptance rate of 11.2%.
 The current admissions process for Bergen Technical High School - Teterboro requires students to complete an application (which can be found online at the school website); to submit NJ ASK scores (Proficient or above), transcripts from middle school, letters of recommendation from the applicant's math, science, and English teachers; and to complete an entrance exam that consists of a writing and mathematics section.

 Academics

-In addition to studying specific "majors" of study, the school currently offers 16 different Advanced Placement (AP) courses, including every science AP course offered by the College Board in addition to college level courses which offer credit through articulation with various universities.
+In addition to studying specific "majors" of study, as of 2024, the school currently offers 22 different Advanced Placement (AP) courses, including every science AP course offered by the College Board in addition to college-level courses which offer credit through articulation with various universities.
 Approximately 81.4% of students participate in Advanced Placement classes, which is above the New Jersey state average participation rate of 19%.
-The 149 students in the Class of 2014 took a total of 645 Advanced Placement exams.
-On average, each student took 4.2 exams.
+In 2023, 522 students took a total of 988 Advanced Placement exams.
+On average, each student received a score of 3.8.
 Students fulfill requirements for their major in addition to the New Jersey required curriculum and are able to use remaining elective slots to pursue other interests.